open-e/joviandss-kubernetescsi/README.md

 General plugin configuration gets done by passing config file in form of kubernetes `secret`.
 You can check for example on how to expose config file to plugin in [installation guide](doc/install.md).
-Check [configuration document](doc/configuration.md) to learn about configurational options.
+Check [iSCSI configuration document](doc/configuration.md) to learn about configurational options.
+For NFS please check [nfs installation guide](doc/install-nfs.md) and [NFS configuration document](doc/configuration.md)

-## Deploy example applications
+## Deploy iSCSI example applications

+This section describes installing application with iSCSI.

 Once `plugin` installation is completed user can deploy applications that use volumes from *JovianDSS* as [persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/)